thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 import-dashboard:
     0:
         image: /images/user-guide/dashboards/managing-dashboard/import-dashboard-1-ce.png
-        title: 'Go to the "Dashboards" page and click on the "+" button in the upper right corner of the page and choose "Import dashboard";'
+        title: 'Go to the "Dashboards" page and click on the "+" button in the upper right corner of the page and select "Import dashboard";'
     1:
         image: /images/user-guide/dashboards/managing-dashboard/import-dashboard-2-ce.png
-        title: 'The import dashboard window opens.
-Upload the JSON file and click "Import";'
+        title: 'in the import dashboard window, upload the JSON file and click "Import";'
     2:
         image: /images/user-guide/dashboards/managing-dashboard/import-dashboard-3-ce.png
         title: 'You have imported a dashboard.
 Open it;'
     3:
         image: /images/user-guide/dashboards/managing-dashboard/import-dashboard-4-ce.png
-        title: 'The dashboard has been imported along with its widgets.'
+        title: 'Your dashboard has now been imported along with its widgets.'

 export-dashboard:
     0: